ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 ## Tutorial Overview

+*   Create HBase & Hive Tables
+*   Create Storm Topology
-*   Configure Storm Bolt.
+*   Configure a Storm Spout and Bolts.
 *   Store Persisting data in HBase and Hive.
-*   Verify the data in HDFS and HBase.
+*   Verify Data Stored in HDFS and HBase.

 ### Step 1: Start HBase & Storm <a id="step-1-start-hbase-storm-lab3"></a>